Creative Lab at HIFF

 Roger Ebert Foundation Young Writers Program for the Arts

-For HIFF35, we will be launching the first EBERT YOUNG WRITERS PROGRAM FOR THE ARTS in Hawaii.
+For HIFF36, we will mount the second annual EBERT YOUNG WRITERS PROGRAM FOR THE ARTS after a very successful inaugural edition last year.
 In a swiftly changing media environment, informed writing and criticism on cinema is vital to a strong film culture and industry.
 This program’s mandate is to broaden and strengthen film criticism culture in Hawaii and teach young writers classical, as well as current methods and tasks in critical thinking and writing by reviewing films and interviewing filmmakers in a live film festival setting.

 HIFF Doc Lab: Anatomy of Oscar Winning Documentaries

-In an intensive workshop led by Oscar-winning filmmakers Freida Lee Mock (MAYA LIN, ANITA) and James Moll (LAST DAYS, FOO FIGHTERS: BACK AND FORTH), participants will discover and analyze the qualities that make some documentaries stand above the rest.
+In an intensive workshop led by Oscar-winning filmmaker Freida Lee Mock (MAYA LIN, ANITA), participants will discover and analyze the qualities that make some documentaries stand above the rest.
 Viewing excerpts from films such as MAN ON WIRE, 20 FEET FROM STARDOM and WAITING FOR SUGARMAN, we’ll examine key components of the production process and will answer the question: What are the common ingredients in documentaries that win Academy Awards?
 This is an ideal workshop for both aspiring filmmakers and experienced documentarians that are about to launch into their next project.